MA French and History

 French

-You will have the opportunity to acquire near-native fluency, while gaining the broad cultural education prized by graduate employers.
+You will have the opportunity to acquire near-native fluency in this widely-spoken modern language while gaining the broad cultural education valued by graduate employers.

-Our courses cover material from the Middle Ages to the 21st Century and include specialist options taught by leading experts in their field.
+Our courses cover material from the Middle Ages to the 21st century and include specialist options taught by leading experts in key disciplines, including post-colonial studies and gender studies.

 History

-Studying the human past, you will interact with evidence in primary form, and through sceptical reading of a wide body of historical writing.
+Studying the human past, you will interact with evidence in primary form, and through critical reading of a wide body of historical writing.

-The Edinburgh experience is distinctive for the range of historical themes, chronological periods and geographical areas that you can choose from.
+The Edinburgh experience is distinctive for its range of historical themes, chronological periods and geographical areas.
+You can choose from courses covering:

 Why Edinburgh